 The Taproot upgrade for Bitcoin will include a new script type called Pay-to-Taproot (P2TR).
 This will combine the capability of P2PKH and P2SH scripts, allowing bitcoin to deliver to a public key as well as arbitrary scripts.
 P2TR, on the other hand, uses Merkelized Alternative Script Trees (MAST) to allow bitcoin to transmit upto 2 128 separate, arbitrary scripts.
 Whereas P2SH and P2WSH only permit bitcoin to deliver to a single script.
 To spend the bitcoin, any of these programmes will suffice.

-The Taproot addition to Bitcoin gives users a lot of power when it comes to creating complicated smart contracts on the blockchain.
+The Taproot addition to the top cryptocurrency in India, Bitcoin gives users a lot of power when it comes to creating complicated smart contracts on the blockchain.
 It also improves the efficiency and privacy of Lightning Channels, which are smart contracts in and of themselves.

 Why Smart Contract is Imp?

-Developers may use smart contracts to create a wide range of decentralised apps and coins.
+Developers may use smart contracts to create a wide range of decentralized apps and coins.
 They’re utilized from new financial tools to logistics and gaming.
 And they’re kept on a blockchain just like any other crypto transaction.
-A smart-contract programme can’t usually be updated or reversed once it’s been added on the blockchain.
+A smart contract program can’t usually be updated or reversed once it’s been added on the blockchain.
 Although there are some exceptions.